-3.4.
+3.5.
 BRIEF DESCRIPTION

-THR-1442-C-450 is a multi-center, randomized, double-blind, placebo-controlled, parallel-group study.
-It is designed to compare the efficacy and safety of once daily oral administration of bexagliflozin tablets, 20 mg to bexagliflozin tablets, placebo, in treatment-naïve type 2 diabetic subjects or subjects previously treated with no more than one oral hypoglycemic agent (OHA).
+THR-1442-C-448 is a phase 3, multi-center, randomized, double-blind, placebo-controlled, parallel-group study to evaluate the efficacy and safety of oral administration of bexagliflozin at 20 mg versus placebo in subjects with T2DM, moderate renal impairment, and inadequate glycemic control.